 What is Vedic Science, Really?

-Vedic science is a very tight, interlinked, and broad-based description of the world ranging from atomic objects to the cosmos as a whole, with the human body, society, planets, and planetary systems, in the middle.
+Vedic science is an encompassing description of the world ranging from atomic objects to the cosmos, with the human body, society, planets, and planetary systems, in the middle.
 This science is based on the five fundamental principles that Śrīla Prabhupāda identifies in the introduction of the Bhagavad-Gita.
-Of these five, the following three are natural laws:
+Of these five, the following four are natural laws:

 - Kala or time, which defines the ages and the events that will happen in them,

-- Karma or the moral consequences of the reasoning and actions.
+- Karma or the moral consequences which produce different relations or encounters.

 We have also discussed two types of consciousness that create the material world: